Connect with us

 Miller said people tend to move where they can find employment and other services.

-This has left in the Delta with double digit population decreases in the last decade.
+This has left areas in the Delta with double digit population decreases in the last decade.
 Hinds County, and Jackson in particular, have also seen decreases in size.

 “That’s kind of a detriment to the overall state economy because that’s our largest city in Mississippi and it really does take urban areas to drive a lot of economic growth,” said Miller.